Jared-K/PMG-challenge/README.md

 # CSV Combiner
 ## Description
 Command line program that takes several CSV files as arguments.
 Each CSV file (found in the fixtures directory of this repo) will have the same columns.
 Outputs a new CSV file to stdout that contains the rows from each of the inputs along with an additional column that has the filename from which the row came.
+Requires 2 or more input CSV files.

 ## Example
 ``python csvcombiner.py ./fixtures/accessories.csv ./fixtures/clothing.csv > combined.csv``